mattermost/mattermost-plugin-demo/server/README.md

 The `/interactive` command demonstrates the usage of interactive message buttons.

+The `/mm_blocks` command demonstrates [Mattermost Blocks](https://docs.mattermost.com/) interactive messages and block dialogs.
+Callbacks are handled by this plugin (no external webhook sidecar).
+Use `/mm_blocks help` for its usage.

 The `/list_files` command demonstrates the usage of the file search API.

 The `/show_mentions` command demonstrates the access to the users and channels mentions found in the command text.